 Scoring tools strengthen the relationship between marketing and sales teams.
 This results in a smoother hand-off of leads from marketing to the sales team.
 Which also helps to close the deal faster.

 Increased marketing effectiveness:

-It quantifies types of leads or lead characteristics that are most important.
+It quantifies the types of leads or lead characteristics that are most important.
 This process allows marketers to target their programs and deliver more high-quality leads.

 Increase in Sales Revenue:

 Information obtained during the lead scoring process allows your teams to tailor their sales pitch to prospects.
 Which will, in turn, increase the conversion rate.
-Also, leads with higher scores having a higher close rate than a lower score.
+Also, leads with higher scores have a higher close rate than a lower score.
 This all results in an increase in sales revenue.